10 Day West Coast Itinerary

 We continued out eating frenzy once we returned to Portland.
 I can’t even recommend a restaurant because everything that we ate was fantastic and delicious.
 Trip adviser will guide you to the local cuisines that your little heart craves.
 That evening we decided to venture out to see the Multnomah Falls.
 It is a little drive outside of the city, but this magnificent falls is worth it.
 Take the walk up to the bridge for great photo opts or go one step further and take the mile hike to the top of the waterfall.
 This is a one mile death march up a mountain.
 I thought for sure my husband was going to die and roll down the mountain, but he made it to the top in one piece.
 It was impressive overlooking this spectacular site and taking in all the views.

 Day Five Of The West Coast Itinerary: The Oregon Coast

 I will go on the books saying that you need to spend at least three days driving the entire Oregon coast.
 You will be disappointed if you only do a two-day drive.
 You miss a lot!
 If you add a day in your 10 Day West Coast Itinerary, add an extra day on the Oregon coast.
-There are tons of amazing cute towns, shops and parks along the way that beg you to come visit.
+There are tons of amazing cute towns, shops, and parks along the way that beg you to come to visit.
 With that said here was our adventure down the Oregon coast.